JiweiTian/FLEP-SGS2/README.md

 [Simulink data acquisition](https://www.mathworks.com/help/daq/simulink-data-acquisition.html)

-9. PCAP traffic snapshots, captured on Wireshark software, of the following 2 simple scenarios are included at this repository:
+9. PCAP traffic snapshots, captured on [Wireshark software](https://www.wireshark.org/), of the following 2 scenarios are included at this repository:

-  • Monitor at the SCADA: Send trip command - Send close command
+  • Monitor at the SCADA:
+  a) Send trip command to the relay
+  b) Send close command to the relay

+  • Monitor at the Relay:
+  a) Fault detected by the relay
-  • Monitor at the Relay: Fault detected- Trip coil activated (report to SCADA) - Close command sends back to the relay after the fault is clear.
+  b) Trip coil activated and report the trip coil to SCADA
+  c) Close command sends back to the relay after the fault is clear

-10. For Man-In-The-Middle attacks you can install Ettercap software:
+10. For Man-In-The-Middle attacks you can install and use the Ettercap software:

 [Ettercap](https://www.ettercap-project.org/)